JetBrains/intellij-sdk-docs/topics/tutorials/editor_basics/editor_events.md

 ### Acquiring the Correct `EditorActionHandler`

 When the `EditorHandlerIllustration.actionPerformed()` method clones the caret, it should use the appropriate IntelliJ Platform [`EditorActionHandler`](%gh-ic%/platform/platform-api/src/com/intellij/openapi/editor/actionSystem/EditorActionHandler.java).
-An instance of [`EditorActionManager`](%gh-ic%/platform/platform-api/src/com/intellij/openapi/editor/actionSystem/EditorActionManager.java) is required to obtain the correct `EditorActionHandler`.
+An instance of [`EditorActionManager`](%gh-ic%/platform/platform-api/src/com/intellij/openapi/editor/actionSystem/EditorActionManager.java) is required to get the correct `EditorActionHandler`.
 The `EditorActionManager` class provides a static method to do this.

 To request the correct `EditorActionHandler` from `EditorActionManager`, consult the [`IdeActions`](%gh-ic%/platform/ide-core/src/com/intellij/openapi/actionSystem/IdeActions.java) interface for the correct constant to pass into the `EditorActionManager.getActionHandler()` method.